Matchstic/ReProvision/README.md

 This project provides automatic re-provisioning of iOS and tvOS applications to avoid the 7-day expiration associated with free certificates, along with a macOS application to manually provision a given `.ipa` file.

+### WARNING

+This project is currently broken, and won't be fixed by the original author.
+See here for more info: https://github.com/Matchstic/ReProvision/wiki/Login-Notes

+Any pull requests that fix the login process will be accepted, provided they can be proven to work.

+Users: if you want automatic re-signing, it is strongly recommended to look at AltServer/AltStore.

 ### Features

 Provisioning is undertaken via the user's Apple ID credentials, and supports both paid and free development accounts.
 These credentials are stored in the user's Keychain for subsequent re-use, and are only sent to Apple's iTunes Connect API for authentication.